aspenmesh/liveproject/README.md

 # Introduction
-Repository for keeping LiveManning project files related to "Securely Exposing A Microservice-based E-commerce Application To The Internet Using Istio"
+Contains files related to the "Securely Exposing A Microservice-based E-commerce Application To The Internet Using Istio" LiveManning project.